-It is worthwhile to point out that the depth-age relation for the Pacific plate may not necessarily be true for other oceanic plates.
+for other oceanic plates.
 Marty and Cazenave [1989] reported regional variations in the depth-age relations in which ocean depths for some regions follow the HSC model to much older seafloor age.
 Regional variations in the depth-age relations may be expected because of regional mantle plume activities and dynamic interaction between the mantle and lithosphere that affect seafloor topography.
 The latter should depend on plate motion as a result of nonlinear feedback between mantle flow and mantle rheology [e.g., van Hunen et al., 2005].
 However, topography analyses for other major oceanic plates are more challenging because of potentially large errors in sediment corrections [e.g., Carlson and Johnson, 1994].

-5.2 The Role of Convective Upwelling Plumes
+5.2.
+Role of Convective Upwelling Plumes

-There is little doubt that convective upwelling plumes produce significant topographic highs that cause deviations from the HSC predictions, as evident by the Hawaiian swell and the South Pacific super-swell (Figure 6b).
-The locations of the Hawaiian swell and the South Pacific super-swell generally correlate with seismically slow anomalies in the lower mantle (Figures 6c and 6d) [Ritsema et al., 1999; Montelli et al., 2006], although it remains a great challenge to image seismically mantle plumes, especially in the upper mantle where mantle plumes are expected to be much thinner due to the small viscosity there.
-For example, the Hawaiian plume is constrained to be <70 km in radius from the vertical motion history of Hawaiian islands [Zhong and Watts, 2002].
+[41] There is little doubt that convective upwelling plumes produce significant topographic highs that cause deviations from the HSC predictions, as evident by the Hawaiian swell and the South Pacific super-swell (Figure 6b).
+The locations of the Hawaiian swell and the South Pacific super-swell generally correlate with seismically slow anomalies in the lower mantle (Figures 6c and 6d) [Ritsema et al., 1999; Montelli et al., 2006], although it remains a great challenge to image seismically mantle plumes, especially in the upper mantle where mantle plumes are expected to be much thinner owing to the small viscosity there.
+For example, the Hawaiian plume is constrained to be <70 km in radius from the vertical motion history of Hawaiian Islands [Zhong and Watts, 2002].
 It should be pointed out that the swell topography is largely caused by plume materials that spread out below the lithosphere rather than by plume conduits [Davies, 1988a; Sleep, 1990; Olson, 1990; Ribe and Christensen, 1994].
-The South Pacific superswell also encompasses a number of hotspots: Marquesas, Society, Samoa, Austral, and Pitcairn (Figures 6c and 6d).
+The South Pacific super-swell also encompasses a number of hotspots: Marquesas, Society, Samoa, Austral, and Pitcairn (Figures 6c and 6d).
 Although not every hotspot is related to mantle plumes [Courtillot et al., 2003] (but see Davies [2005]), it is evident that mantle plumes contribute significantly to these topographic swells.